mutisyag/ozone/docs/user/features.rst

     - Decision V/15: Information relevant to international halon bank management (reported once).
     - Decision V/25 and VI/14A: Parties supplying controlled substances to Article 5 parties to provide annually summary of requests from importing parties (reported annually).
     - Decisions X/8 and IX/24: New ozone-depleting substances reported by the parties (reported when new substances emerge).
+    - Decision VI/19, paragraph 4: reclamation facilities and their capacities available in their countries.
-    - Decision XX/7, paragraph 5: Strategies on environmentally sound management of banks of ozone-depleting substances (reported once, updated as required).
+    - Decision XX/7, paragraph 5: further improvements in national and/or regional strategies relating to venting, leakage or emission of ozone-depleting substances and the management of banks including measures to combat illegal trade (reported once, updated as required).